Skip to main content

 Anticipatory prescription

-• The prescription should include the four medications that might be required for end of life symptom control, plus diluent
+• The prescription should include the four medications that might be required for symptom control, in the last days of life, plus diluent

 • Note: It is important that prescription wording for controlled drugs meets the legal requirements to reduce delays in dispensing